-Total equity recorded in 2018 was Php705.36 million, an increase of Php32.82 million from the balance of Php672.54 million in 2017.
-This was primarily due to the increases in capital stock of Php26.72 million for additional subscriptions, additional paid-in capital of 6.40 million, and share in cumulative translation adjustments of associates amounting to Php27.54 million.
-The aforementioned increases were offset by the decrease in retained earnings of Php23.57 million due to the losses incurred for the year.
+Total stockholders' equity as of March 31, 2019 stood at Php704.29 million, an increase of Php30.67 million from Php673.61 million as of March 31, 2018.
+The increase was primarily due to additional subscriptions amounting to Php 26.72 million and share in cumulative translation adjustment of associates amounting to Php27.54 million.
+The increases were partially offset by the decreases in retained earnings amounting to Php16.65 million and cumulative translation adjustments amounting to Php4.65 million.